 Among the most common reasons for a hysteroscopy are periods that are longer or heavier than normal, or bleeding between periods.

-Depending on where the procedure falls in your cycle and why it’s being done, you may be prescribed birth control pills to keep your lining thin and make it easier for your doctor to figure out what’s going on.
+Depending on where the procedure falls in your cycle and why it’s being done, you may be prescribed pills to keep your lining thin and make it easier for your doctor to figure out what’s going on.

 Most hysteroscopies are performed as outpatient surgeries under general anesthesia.
 This means you will need someone to take you to and from the surgery, and you will have to fast.
 Make sure you understand exactly what’s expected by the particular surgical center, as they often have varying protocols.